What Are the Benefits of Automatic Pool Covers?

 When is the Best Time to Open My Pool?

 It’s that time of the year!
 Spring is finally here!
-The weather is warming up, and the summer swim season is almost upon us.
-You may have slept since the last pool opening, or this may be your first season as a pool owner, and you’re wondering when and how to open your pool.
-As a fiberglass pool shell manufacturer, Thursday Pools doesn’t install or maintain pools.
-However, we stay informed through independent pool dealers throughout the country.
-In this post, we’ll share their best pool maintenance tips, including advice on opening your pool.
+The weather is warming up, and the prime summer swim season is almost upon us.
+If this is your first season as a pool owner, or you just need an annual refresher, you may wonder when the best time is and what the best practices are for opening your pool.
+As a manufacturer of fiberglass pools, Thursday Pools does not install or maintain customers’ pools.
+However, we’re very familiar with pool-opening maintenance based on vast experience working with independent pool dealers, installers, and professionals across the country.

 The Best Time to Open Your Pool